- Video Network Orientation

 - You will need to tell the Video Network Staff person, or video operator to encode the lecture.

-- You will need to complete the Video Encoding/Posting Request Form located online at http://www.isu.edu/itrc/form_video_posting_request.shtml.
-You will receive an email confirmation once the links have been added to your Moodle ISU course.
-Encoded lectures may take up to 48 hrs to be posted.
+- You will need to complete the Video Classroom Recording Request Form.
+You will receive an email with a shareable link that you can add to your Moodle ISU course.
+Encoded lectures are normally available the next working morning.

-- Itís always a good idea to remind your operator, or the VN staff, to encode each class session.
+- It’s always a good idea to remind your operator, or the VN staff, to encode each class session.

 Material needed for students in distant locations should be sent well in advance to the faculty support staff in those locations, listed in the final section of this guide.
 These staff people are separate from the Video Network staff.
 We do provide a wall file at most locations, including Pocatello, designated for each video network class to use for distributing material.
-Also, every course has an online component in Moodle ISU available that can be used to distribute material electronically.
-If you have any questions about how to do this, please contact Instructional Technology Resource center at 282-5880 or email firstname.lastname@example.org.
+Also Moodle ISU can be used to distribute material electronically.
+If you have any questions about how to do this, please contact Instructional Technology Resource Center at 282-5880 or email email@example.com.

 IMPORTANT NOTE: Video Network staff persons, including supervisors and operators, are not allowed to collect or distribute any kind of class material, nor are they allowed to proctor tests.
 The faculty member's department office is responsible for these duties in Pocatello.
 Please contact the support staff in the outlying areas with any questions about these subjects.